-Describe the organisation's processes for identifying and assessing climate related risks.
+RISK MANAGEMENT Describe the organisation's processes for identifying and assessing climate related risks.
 A full ESG review has been completed and the resulting recommendations related to climate related risk will be integrated into the Group-wide risk management framework and assessment to ensure robust management measures are in place.
 Describe the organisation's processes for managing climate-related risks.
 As the Group begins to fully understand its climate-related risks and opportunities, these will be fed into the annual ESG risk assessment which will form part of its integrated risk management process.
 Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management.
 The Group maintains a risk register which is updated and reviewed by the Board.
-The Audit Committee has specific responsibility for monitoring financial reporting, externa audit programmes and providing assurance to the Board on financial, operational and compliance controls.
+The Audit Committee has specific responsibility for monitoring financial reporting, external audit programmes and providing assurance to the Board on financial, operational and compliance controls.
 The senior leadership team is responsible for implementing Group policies, tracking risk management performance, identifying principal risks and allocating resources for effective risk management and mitigation.
-Metrics and targets organisation to assess climate- Once the climate-related risk and opportunities assessment has been completed for the Group, appropriate metrics will be identified to assess the risks and opportunities going forward. if appropriate, Scope 3 GHG emissions, and the related risks.
+METRICS AND TARGETS Disclose the metrics used by the organisation to assess climate-related risks and opportunities.
+Once the climate-related risk and opportunities assessment has been completed for the Group, appropriate metrics will be identified to assess the risks and opportunities going forward.
+Disclose Scope 1, Scope 2 and, if appropriate, Scope 3 GHG emissions, and the related risks.
 The Group measures Scope 1 and Scope 2 GHG emissions and these are reported in its Annual Report & Accounts as part of the annual SECR disclosure.
 Scope 3 emissions pertaining to business travel via employee-owned vehicles are included in this measurement and reported in the SECR disclosure.
-(A carbon footprinting exercise is planned which will help the Group understand its operational and organisational boundaries and its significant carbon hot-spots.
-Further Scope 3 GHG emissions disclosures will be reported if appropriate to do so. organisation to manage climate- The planned carbon footprinting exercise described above will allow the Group to consider the introduction of targets to reduce location-based Scope 1 and Scope 2 emissions.
+A carbon footprinting exercise is planned which will help the Group understand its operational and organisational boundaries and its significant carbon hot-spots.
+Further Scope 3 GHG emissions disclosures will be reported if appropriate to do so.
+Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets.
+The planned carbon footprinting exercise described above will allow the Group to consider the introduction of targets to reduce location-based Scope 1 and Scope 2 emissions.